jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

 can be based on acoustic facts or not.
 The psychological fact that we con- ceive single tones in the sense of chords remains.
-We can imagine any given tone as representing three major and three minor chords ; we can think of it as principal tone, third or fifth of either a major or minor chord.
+We can imagine any given tone as representing three major and three minor chords; we can think of it as principal tone, third or fifth of either a major or minor chord.
-It is no more difficult for us to imagine a given e, for example, as principal tone of its under-chord (a-c-e), or as under-fifth of the under-chord of f (e-g-b),or as third of the under-chord of g# (c-e-g#), than it is to imagine it as root of its over-chord (e-gjf-b) or as fifth of an over-chord (a-c#-e) or as third of c over-chord, (c-e-g).
+It is no more difficult for us to imagine a given e, for example, as principal tone of its under-chord (a-c-e), or as under-fifth of the under-chord of f (e-g-b), or as third of the under-chord of g♯ (c-e-g♯), than it is to imagine it as root of its over-chord (e-g♯-b) or as fifth of an over-chord (a-c♯-e) or as third of c over-chord, (c-e-g).
 There are no other chords for which we can use the tone e as a substitute or representative in imagination.
-Where- ever else it occurs, it must be a dissonaut, disturbing element; e. g. as seventh in the chord of f'# major, as an added sixth to the chord of g major, etc.
+Where- ever else it occurs, it must be a dissonaut, disturbing element; _e. g._ as seventh in the chord of f♯ major, as an added sixth to the chord of g major, etc.

 This latest advance in scientific knowledge has transformed the science of Harmony from a doctrine of the mathematical relations of musical inter- vals to a doctrine of mental tone-representations and their connections.
 Acoustics and the physiology of hearing are remanded to their proper place of auxiliary sciences, the place which belongs to them, and which they have always occupied in the estimation of musicians.
-It is a revolution which the musician is glad to see, for he is familiar with mental representations of tones and chords, and he instantly comprehends a theory based on them, as soon as its terminology is familiar ; while he feels a great gulf fixed between the calculations of the physicist, or the nerve affections of the physiologist on the one hand, and his musical conceptions on the other.
-This very gulf separates Parts II and III of Helmholtz's " Lehre von der Tonempfindungen."
+It is a revolution which the musician is glad to see, for he is familiar with mental representations of tones and chords, and he instantly comprehends a theory based on them, as soon as its terminology is familiar; while he feels a great gulf fixed between the calculations of the physicist, or the nerve affections of the physiologist on the one hand, and his musical conceptions on the other.
+This very gulf separates Parts II and III of Helmholtz’s “Lehre von der Tonempfindungen.”
 Part III is clear and lucid, full of genuine musical intelligence; Part II strives in vain to connect itself with real music, and its sole result is the above mentioned imperfect explanation of consonance and dissonance.

 The mistake which Helmholtz made, is now easy to recognize.
 He tried to explain from the nature of sounding bodies conceptions which can only be explained from the nature of the perceiving mind.
-Consonance and dis- sonance are musical conceptions — not definite forms of sound-waves.
+Consonance and dis- sonance are _musical_ conceptions—not definite forms of sound-waves.
 But it must not be forgotten that the recognition of this truth was only possible after long-continued investigations in physics and physiology.
 It was neces- sary first to make clear that physics and physiology could never suffice as a

 ---